 This is a misconception.
-Automatic mechanical watches can rotate the automatic rotor by the swinging of the arm, which drives the mainspring to generate kinetic energy.
+Automatic mechanical watches can rotate the automatic rotor by swinging of the arm, which drives the mainspring to generate kinetic energy.
 However, depending on your job nature or lifestyle habits, the kinetic energy generated may not be enough to sustain the energy required for the operation of the watch.
 The watch may stop running or have enough energy to run but not enough energy to store.
 This means that when you take off the watch, it will stop running after a while, and you need to manually wind it up to store energy.

-Recommendation: Automatic mechanical watches should be wound up at least once every two weeks to store energy.
+Recommendation by custom watch factory: Automatic mechanical watches should be wound up at least once every two weeks to store energy.

 The waterproof level of watches is divided into 30 meters, 50 meters, 100 meters, and 200 meters.
 The waterproof performance of watches with different levels is different.
 However, regardless of the waterproof level of the watch, it is not recommended to wear it when taking hot baths or in saunas.
 Water molecules have much stronger permeability under higher temperatures.
-Also, due to thermal expansion and contraction, some components of the watch may expand, and gaps may increase, leading to water entering.
+Also, due to thermal expansion and contraction, some OEM watch parts of the watch may expand, and gaps may increase, leading to water entering.
 Additionally, you cannot adjust the watch crown in underwater or humid environments.

-For slight water intrusion, place the mechanical watch face down and the bottom cover facing outward, and wear it in reverse on your wrist.
+For slight water intrusion, place the custom mechanical watch face down and the bottom cover facing outward, and wear it in reverse on your wrist.
 The steam will dissipate in two hours.
 If the water intrusion is severe, please contact the merchant immediately for assistance.